angular/angular/src/lib/card/card.md

-`<md-card>` is a content container for text, photos, and actions.
-Cards are intended to provide information on a single subject.
+`<md-card>` is a content container for text, photos, and actions in the context of a single subject.

 <!-- example(card-overview) -->